 Tumor-related hemorrhage has been observed in patients treated with SUTENT.
 These events may occur suddenly, and in the case of pulmonary tumors may present as severe and life-threatening hemoptysis or pulmonary hemorrhage.
-Fatal pulmonary hemorrhage occurred in 2 patients receiving SUTENT on a clinical trial of patients with metastatic non-small cell lung cancer (NSCLC).
-Both patients had squamous cell histology.
-SUTENT is not approved for use in patients with NSCLC.
+Cases of pulmonary hemorrhage, some with a fatal outcome, have been observed in clinical trials and have been reported in post-marketing experience in patients treated with SUTENT for MRCC, GIST and metastatic lung cancer.
+SUTENT is not approved for use in patients with lung cancer.
 Treatment-emergent Grade 3 and 4 tumor hemorrhage occurred in 5/202 patients (3%) with GIST receiving SUTENT on Study A. Tumor hemorrhages were observed as early as Cycle 1 and as late as Cycle 6.
 One of these five patients received no further drug following tumor hemorrhage.
 None of the other four patients discontinued treatment or experienced dose delay due to tumor hemorrhage.
 No patients with GIST in the Study A placebo arm were observed to undergo intratumoral hemorrhage.
 Clinical assessment of these events should include serial complete blood counts (CBCs) and physical examinations.